 Sergio Zambon is a multitasker with an ability to adapt to every environment he creatively inhabits, nurturing the qualities of fluidity and adaptability.
 He is responsible for menswear at 2 Moncler 1952.

-Sandro Mandrino is an Italian designer with a solid and long career in high-end sportswear segment for key luxury players.
+Sandro Mandrino is an Italian designer with a solid and extensive career as a design director in the high-end sportswear segment for key luxury players including Prada, Prada Sport, Gucci and Dolce & Gabbana.
 His dedication to technical experimentation leads to innovative, uncommon creations.
-With nearly ten years as a Head of Design for Moncler Grenoble, he has followed the project since its 2010 launch.

 HYKE is a womenswear brand based in Tokyo, Japan, launched in 2013 by designers Hideaki Yoshihara and Yukiko Ode.
 The collection draws inspiration from various vintage silhouettes from the designers’ extensive vintage collection that have been re-imagined, taking into consideration the contemporary lifestyle.